 “Something went wrong with Wilder during the second fight with Fury, and he never did adjust.

-“If Wilder can’t fix the mistakes he made in his rematch with Fury, then he’s not going to last long in the third fight.
+“If Wilder can’t fix his mistakes in his rematch with Fury, he won’t last long in the third fight.
 But he will make a lot of money, so it’s not all bad,” he concluded.

-At this point in time, it’s highly unlikely that Wilder will get his chance of revenge until another six months go by.
+At this point, it’s doubtful that Wilder will get his chance of revenge until another six months go by.

-The coronavirus crisis is deepening around the world and will certainly keep boxing off screens for the next three to four months.
+The coronavirus crisis is deepening worldwide and will keep boxing off screens for the next three to four months.

-Once restored, Fury vs Wilder will once again be the focus of the world as the biggest heavyweight battle in some years potentially concludes as a trilogy.
+Once restored, Fury vs. Wilder will again be the world’s focus as the most significant heavyweight battle in some years potentially concludes as a trilogy.